 Early in 1955 King Fleming went to work at the Kitty Kat Club.
 The King Fleming Four was first advertised there on January 29, replacing a combo led by Tommy Mason.
+Our best guess is that the Four consisted of Fleming, Russell Williams, and Aubrie Jones with Ethel Duncan as the female vocalist (or if Lorez Alexandria started the year with the group, Ethel Duncan definitely replaced her by early fall).
 The group was held over for months at the Kitty Kat; the Chicago Defender of July 16, 1955 still had the King Fleming Four working Monday, Tuesday, and Wednesday nights at the club.
 This put Fleming in pretty good company; Robert "Prince" Cooper's trio had preceded Fleming at the venue, and Ahmad Jamal and John Young's trios would hold sway after he left.
 Vernel Fournier, who worked with Fleming on Lorez Alexandria's King albums (see below) said that the singer regularly appeared with Fleming at the club.

 The Kitty Kat, which opened in early 1953 at 611 East 63rd, was a favorite venue for Sonny Stitt and other more art-oriented jazz musicians.
 It was not a big place; quartets were the largest combos we have heard were booked.
 According to drummer Charles Walton, quoted in Robert Pruter's book Doowop: The Chicago Scene, "The Kitty Kat was a gay bar; it was predominately gays there.
 But everyone went there.
 When it was prominent, some scenes from Raisin in the Sun were filmed there."
 McKie Fitzhugh, Fleming's sponsor back in the days of the Beau Brummells Club and now a prominent DJ, broadcast live from the Kitty Kat for a time.

 On July 7, Fleming posted another indefinite contract with Harry's Show Lounge; by August 13, Ahmad Jamal had replaced him at the Kitty Kat.
 But this would be his last stand at Harry's.
-On October 6, 1955, he posted an indefinite contract with the Down Beat Room (he remained there until mid-December, when Claude Jones took over).
-At the Down Beat, Fleming usually worked with singer Ethel Duncan; meanwhile, Lorez Alexandria resurfaced at the Kitty Kat with John Young's trio.
+On October 6, 1955, he posted an indefinite contract with the Downbeat Room.
+The new club, at 624 South Michigan Avenue, appears to have had a delayed opening, but Fleming was definitely there in mid-November ("King Fleming, Lee Barnes at Downbeat," Chicago Defender, November 19, 1955, p.
+6).
+Fleming was still at the Downbeat on December 17 ("What the Cats Do while the Squares Sleep," Chicago Defender, December 17, 1955, p.
+6).
+Claude Jones took over shortly after that.
+By the end of his run at the Downbeat, probably already at the beginning, Ethel Duncan was the female vocalist in Fleming's combo; meanwhile, as per the Defender on December 17, Lorez Alexandria was working the Kitty Kat with John Young's trio.

-During his run at the Down Beat Fleming was able to pick up another recording opportunity, this time for Chess.
-In this case, we have been able to locate King Fleming's actual demo disk, so we know Leonard Chess paid to rerecord the numbers in the studio.
+Just before his run at the Downbeat, Fleming was able to pick up another recording opportunity, this time for Chess.
+In this case, we have been able to locate King Fleming's actual demo disk, so we know that Leonard Chess paid to rerecord the numbers in the studio.

 King Fleming (p, voc); Ethel Duncan (voc); unidentified (ts on -1); Russell Williams (b, voc); Aubrie Jones (d, voc).